sciyoshi/sciweb/content/presentations/talk-outline.md

 			total += *el;
 		}

-		return total / list.len() as f64;
+		total / list.len() as f64
 	}

 The function then creates a mutable variable called `total`, and loops through each element in the slice, adding it to the total.
 It the returns the average by dividing by the length of the slice.
+Notice that there's no explicit `return` keyword - in Rust, the value of the last expression in a function is automatically returned.

 If you're familiar with C, you can think of this function as taking a pointer to an array of 64-bit floating point values.
 Iterating through the array gives you successive pointers to each element, which you need to dereference to get their value.